Interlisp/Interlisp.github.io/content/en/software/using-medley/_index.md

 The following links lead to PDF files containing Interlisp documentation.
 We are in the process of organizing this documentation.

+### Advice for newcomers

+A coding project is a great learning experience.
+But porting existing Common Lisp software to Medley may be challenging as a first project.

+Modern Common Lisps are similar and implement most of ANSI.
+Adapting software to these environments usually involves minor modifications you can carry out with familiar tools.
+But the Medley environment is completely different and its Common Lisp farther from ANSI.

+Porting to Medley is a substantial task for a newcomer who has to deal at the same time with an incomplete Common Lisp implementation, unfamiliar tools, and an unknown workflow.

+It's like hustling the move to a new country you barely speak the language and know the culture of.
+Within hours of landing at the airport you attempt to open a bank account, apply for a loan, file for health care, register with the tax system, negotiate renting an apartment, and do the paperwork for requesting the services of utility companies.
+Doing all this immediately after your arrival is overwhelming at best.

+For a more enjoyable stay take the time to settle, absorb the local language and culture, and live like a native.

+Rather than porting Common Lisp programs, it's better to start with small Interlisp projects that rely only on Medley's features and resources with no external dependencies or interactions.
+Write Interlisp code from scratch instead of bringing in existing software.

+We recommend to take Medley a little bit at a time.
+[Read the introductory material](#introductory-material), and write at least one or two small Interlisp programs of no more than a thousand lines of code.

 ### Getting started

 To learn Medley we recommend that you go over the following reading lists and pursue the resources in the indicated order.